Belonocnema treatae

 Belonocnema treatae is a species of gall wasp that forms galls on Quercus virginiana and very rarely Quercus geminata.
 There are both asexual and sexual generations.
 The asexual generation forms galls on the underside of leaves while the sexual generation form galls on the roots.
 This species can be found in the United States, where it is known from Alabama, Florida, Georgia, Mississippi, North Carolina, and South Carolina.
 It, along with the other described Belonocnema species, has been used to study speciation.

 Taxonomy and phylogenetics

-Belonocnema treatae was first described in 1881 by Gustav Leopold Mayr on the basis of sexual generation adults collected by noted naturalist Mary Treat.
+Belonocnema treatae was first described in 1881 by Gustav Mayr on the basis of sexual generation adults collected by noted naturalist Mary Treat.
 She collected the galls in Green Clove Spring, Florida, from root galls growing on Quercus virginiana.
+Belonocnema treatae was named in honor of her by Mayr.
 Due to a printing error, the genus first appeared as Belenocnema until it was subsequently corrected.

 Later that same year, William Harris Ashmead described individuals from the same galls as Dryorhizoxenus floridanus, but later synonymized this name under Mayr's B. treatae in 1886.

 Genetic data places B. treatae as sister to B. fossoria.